adamarama/tech-writing/guides/SEO Guide Blog Post.md

 **Action Steps:**
 - Update your page titles, meta descriptions, and headers with target keywords.
-- Ensure that your content is high-quality, informative, and relevant to your target keywords.
+- Ensure your content is high-quality, informative, and relevant to your target keywords.
 - Use internal linking to connect related content, making it easier for search engines to crawl your site.

 #### **4. Improve On-Page SEO**

-On-page SEO refers to the optimization of individual web pages themselves to rank higher and earn more relevant traffic, which can include optimizing both the content and the HTML source code of a page.
+On-page SEO refers to optimizing individual web pages to rank higher and earn more relevant traffic.
+This can include optimizing both the content and the HTML source code of a page.

 **Action Steps:**
 - Optimize images by compressing them and using descriptive alt text.